Tshepiso37/CMPG-323-Overview-Scrum-Implementation/README.md

 ### Project 2: API Development
 Repository: [Project2](https://github.com/your-username/Project2)

-Prior training required for this repository is Cloud Basics and API Bacis. .NET Core should be used to develop an API.
+Prior training required for this repository is Cloud Basics and API Bacis. .NET Core will be used to develop an API.
 The developed API should be hosted on the Cloud.
 A REST model will be used.
 A CRUD RESTful API will be created, which should connect to a database storing logistics data that will manage services of EcoPower Logistics.

 ### Project 3: Patterns & Standards
 Repository: [Project3](https://github.com/your-username/Project3)